olson-sean-k/wax/README.md

 implement the standard [`Error`] and [`Display`] traits via [`thiserror`][thiserror].

-Wax optionally integrates with the [`miette`][miette] crate via the `diagnostics` feature, which can be used to capture and display diagnostics.
+Wax optionally integrates with the [`miette`][miette] crate, which can be used to capture and display diagnostics.
 This can be useful for reporting errors to users that provide glob expressions.
 When enabled, error types implement the `Diagnostic` trait.

 ```
 Error: wax::glob::adjacent_zero_or_more